2025–26 NBL season: Finals

 The 2026 NBL Finals will be played in March and April 2026, consisting of three play-in games, two best-of-three semifinal series and the best-of-five NBL Championship series.
 In the semifinals, the higher seed hosts the first and third games.
-In the Grand Final, the higher seed hosts the first, third and fifth games.
+In the Championship Series, the higher seed hosts the first, third and fifth games.

 The top two seeds in the regular season will automatically qualify to the semifinals.
 Teams ranked three to six will compete in the play-in tournament.
-The third seed will play the fourth seed for third spot and the loser will play the winner of fifth or sixth for the fourth seed.
+The third seed will play the fourth seed for third spot and the loser will play the winner of fifth or sixth for the fourth spot.